silver1334/lianxin/README.md

 # Lianxin Platform - Hexagonal Architecture Implementation

-A modern social media platform built with **Hexagonal Architecture** (Ports & Adapters) using Node.js, Express, and MySQL.
+A modern social media platform built with **Modular Monolith** using **Hexagonal Architecture** (Ports & Adapters) pattern with Node.js, Express, and MySQL.

 ## 🏗️ Architecture Overview

-This project implements **Hexagonal Architecture** with a **Modular Monolith** structure organized by **Bounded Contexts**.
-Each business domain is encapsulated in its own module with clear boundaries and contracts.
+This project implements a **Modular Monolith** using **Hexagonal Architecture** (Ports & Adapters) pattern organized by **Bounded Contexts**.
+Each business domain is completely self-contained with its own database, making it microservice-ready.

 ### Key Principles

 - **Hexagonal/Ports & Adapters**: Core domain logic is isolated from infrastructure concerns
 - **Dependency Injection**: All dependencies are injected via interfaces/contracts
-- **Modular Monolith**: Each business domain is a self-contained module
+- **Modular Monolith**: Each business domain is a completely self-contained module with its own database
 - **Event-Driven Architecture**: Modules communicate via domain events
 - **Contract-Based Design**: All adapters implement well-defined contracts
+- **Database per Module**: Each module has its own dedicated database for true isolation
+- **Module Bootstrap**: Each module manages its own lifecycle and dependencies

 ## 📁 Project Structure